Key performance indicators

 Relevance to Strategy

+Reducing the environmental impact of transport is core to our purpose and links to the Evolve strategy outcome: being the environmental leader.
 Per passenger, train, bus and coach travel is significantly less polluting than cars and, as such, modal shift is the single most important thing we can do to drive the climate change and clean air agendas.
 We are also committed to making public transport itself greener and have adopted Science-Based targets.

 Performance